markmisener/markmisener.github.io/_posts/2020-10-01-osm-at-the-command-line.md

 ### Download

-You can download OSM data in [a variety of ways](https://wiki.openstreetmap.org/wiki/Downloading_data), but I have found it easiest to download from [Geofabrik's free download server](https://download.geofabrik.de/), as they have region and subregion extracts readily available for download.
+You can download OSM data in [a variety of ways](https://wiki.openstreetmap.org/wiki/Downloading_data){:target="_blank"}, but I have found it easiest to download from [Geofabrik's free download server](https://download.geofabrik.de/){:target="_blank"}, as they have region and subregion extracts readily available for download.

-For this walkthrough, let's download the latest extract of [Belgium](https://download.geofabrik.de/europe/belgium.html).
+For this walkthrough, let's download the latest extract of [Belgium](https://download.geofabrik.de/europe/belgium.html){:target="_blank"}.
+Run the following command in your terminal.

 ~~~ sh
 curl -O https://download.geofabrik.de/europe/belgium-latest.osm.pbf